Exawind/openturbine/docs/compiling.md

 spack install trilinos~epetra+basker+rocm ^kokkos-kernels+blas+lapack
 ```

-Trilinos can be built with or without mpi support.
+Trilinos can be built with or without MPI support.

 ### Load the TPLs into your environment
 ```bash